charafmrah/College-GPA-Calculator/README.md

 # College GPA Calculator

-Calculate your GPA using our calculator by adding your courses credits & grades.
-The app saves your data so you won't have to re-enter your information every time you need to calculate your GPA.
+A GPA calculator that works by adding the courses' credits & grades.
+The app saves the data persistetly using Room.

 ## Screenshots